Fisher Investments Launches Private Client Group in Ireland

 Firm continues rapid growth and expands to serve Irish individual investors

-DUBLIN, July 19, 2021 /PRNewswire/ -- Fisher Investments, one of the world's largest fee-only investment advisers, will begin offering investment management services to high net worth investors and families in Ireland via a subsidiary, Fisher Investments Ireland Limited.
+DUBLIN, July 20, 2021 /PRNewswire/ -- Fisher Investments Ireland Limited—the Ireland-based subsidiary of Fisher Investments and part of the Fisher Investments group of companies, which includes Fisher Investments Norden—will begin offering investment management services to high net worth investors and families in Ireland.
 The announcement follows the firm's recent expansion to serve Australian high net worth clients earlier this year.

 "The decision to expand into Ireland was a logical step given the success we've experienced with our client-first model elsewhere in Europe," said Fisher Investments' CEO Damian Ornani.
 He continued, "It's another milestone in our mission to better the investment universe and help more clients globally."